strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/AZURE-MSP-WRITEUP-main/ws_3_security_logs.md

 The compromised user may try to pivot to other computers and try to gain access to other systems.
 [Pivoting](https://www.geeksforgeeks.org/pivoting-moving-inside-a-network/) is a technique used by an attacker to try to compromise additional systems and try to escalate there privileges from a regular user to an administrator.
 So, where do we start?
 Workstation 3 has suspicious activity in its security log files we should take a look at.

+NOTE: The log file for this portion is a different file.
+Please download it above.

-Open the log file in notepad and press `ctrl + f` and type "Process Name:" and hit Enter then tab to every executable that has run on the workstation, we are looking for anything out of the ordinary.
+Open the log file in notepad and press `ctrl + f` and type "Process Name:" and hit Enter then tab to every executable that has run on the workstation.

+We are looking for anything out of the ordinary.
 We are starting on Process names because it is the most likely attack vendor.
 If any malicious files were ran it may be in the audit logs.
 As a way to confirm strange behavior we should also look to see if the user running the file is anyone other than Paul Bowman.
 This can help us understand if the attacker tried to spread through our network.

 ![Sysmon Extract All](./images/search.PNG)